-Blue Cross honors leadership of Patsy Riley with creation of health equity awardDecember 20, 2017
+Blue Cross honors Patsy Riley’s leadership with health equity awardDecember 20, 2017

 A cornerstone of Blue Cross and Blue Shield of Minnesota’s strategic commitment to healthy communities is centered in our work to advance health equity.
 A champion of this work has been Patsy Riley, who held the title of senior vice president of government market solutions and chief government officer for many years.
 Riley is retiring from Blue Cross at the end of this year.